cunarist/rinf/README.md

 ![preview](https://github.com/cunarist/rust-in-flutter/assets/66480156/be85cf04-2240-497f-8d0d-803c40536d8e)

-This high-level wrapper package simplifies Rust integration for your Flutter app without the need for code generation or native tooling.
-Designed with ease of use, future scalability, and exceptional performance in mind, it handles all the complicated aspects behind the scenes.
+Designed with ease of use, future scalability, and exceptional performance in mind, this package handles all the complicated aspects behind the scenes.
 Simply add this package to your Flutter project and you're ready to write Rust!

 ## Benefits